rixx/speedslides/slides.md

 ---

 <!--

-So, hi, I'm Tobias.
 I built pretalx (the tool giving you this conference call for proposals and schedule.
 If you have opinions about that, yell at me about it later).
 I also ran DjangoCon Europe Heidelberg ***NEXT*** -->